Relationship marketing and customer loyalty are both important parts of your business that go hand in hand.

 But that isn’t always the case.

 There are many reasons why a customer might have a bad experience with your store and many reasons why they might need to engage with your customer service.
+Hence why relationship marketing and customer loyalty go hand in hand.

 It’s important to think about your customer service just as much as you think about all of your other marketing efforts.